siberianfox/tinygwiki/TinyG-Configuration.md

 It's important to realize that the tool head does not actually follow the controlling circle - the circle is just used to set the speed of the tool through the defined path.
 In other words, the tool does go through the sharp corner, just not as fast.
 This is a Gcode G61 - Exact Path Mode operation, not a Gcode G64 - Continuous Path Mode (aka corner rounding, or splining) operation.

-JA is set globally and applies to all axes.
-JD is set per axis and can vary depending on the characteristics of the axis.
+While JA is set globally and applies to all axes, JD is set per axis and can vary depending on the characteristics of the axis.
 An axis that moves more slowly should have a JD that is less than an axis that can move more quickly, as the larger the JD the faster the machine will move through the junction (i.e. a bigger controlling circle).
 The following example has some representative values for a Probotix Fireball V90 machine.
 The V90 has 5 TPI X and Y screws, and 12 TPI Z. All values in MM.

 <pre>
- $xJD 0.05<span class="Apple-tab-span" style="white-space:pre">	</span>Units are mm
+ $xJD 0.05     Units are mm
  $yJD 0.05
- $zJD 0.02<span class="Apple-tab-span" style="white-space:pre">	</span>Setting Z to a smaller value means that moves with a change in the Z component will move proportionately slower depending on the contribution in Z.
+ $zJD 0.02     Setting Z to a smaller value means that moves with a change in the Z component will move proportionately slower depending on the contribution in Z.
- $JA 200000<span class="Apple-tab-span" style="white-space:pre">	</span>Units are mm/min^2.
+ $JA 200,000   Units are mm/min^2.
 As before, commas are ingored and are provided only for clarity
 </pre>

 ### $aRA - Radius value
-The radius value is used by rotational axes (A, B and C, only) to convert linear units to degrees when in radius mode or in a slaved mode.
+The radius value is used by rotational axes only (A, B and C) to convert linear units to degrees when in radius mode.

 For example; if the A radius is set to 10 mm it means that a value of 6.28318531 mm will make the A axis travel one full revolution - as 62.383... is the circumference of the circle of radius R ( 2*PI*R, or 10 * 2 * 3.14159...)
 (Assuming $nTR = 360 -- see note below).
 Receiving the gcode block "G0 A62.83" will turn the A axis one full revolution (360 degrees) from a starting position of 0.
 All internal computations and settings are still in degrees - it's just that gcode units received for the axis are converted to degrees using the specified radius.